 Bittium expects its partners to comply with these guidelines.
 The company uses a monitoring tool for detecting corruption and other ambiguities in the operations of its partners.

-The external and internal stakeholders are provided with a channel for reporting violations of anti-corruption rules.
-There were no cases of corruption reported to Bittium in 2020.
+The company provides both our external and internal stakeholders with a channel for reporting violations of anti-corruption rules.
+There were no cases of corruption reported to Bittium in 2021.

 2) Information security and data protection